 - 3/4 cup crumbled feta cheese, plus additional for garnish

 - 1 teaspoon grated lemon zest

-- Place garlic and potatoes in large pot and add just enough water to cover.
-Bring to a boil over high heat and cook 15 to 20 minutes, or until potatoes are tender.
+- Place garlic and potatoes in large pot and add just enough cold water to cover.
+Bring to a boil over high heat.
+Add 1 teaspoon salt and cook 15 to 20 minutes, or until potatoes are tender.

-- When potatoes are tender, drain well and place in large bowl (including garlic cloves).
-Add yogurt, milk, butter, salt and pepper; beat with an electric mixer until smooth and creamy.
+- When potatoes are tender, drain well and return to pot over low heat (including garlic).
+Use potato masher to mash until smooth.
+Add yogurt, milk, butter, pepper and remaining 1/2 teaspoon salt; stir until well combined and butter is melted.
 Fold in cheese, lemon juice, oregano and lemon zest.